christophe81/christophe81.github.io/_pages/industry.md

 permalink: /industry/
 ---

-This page is dedicated to funding, acquisitions, competitive moves
+This page is dedicated to funding, acquisitions, competitive moves and more.